trothr/znetboot/CP_Commands.md

 Some CP commands are distruptive, rebooting your virtual machine or placing it into a state needing manual attention.
 Some CP commands are harmless.
-Query commands are generally all save.
+Query commands are generally all safe.

 CP commands can be abbreviated.
 The hypervisor will recognize the shortest unique value